Welcome to today's edition of the Rush 24-7 podcast.

 If we're going to say, ladies and gentlemen, that the Republicans deserve to lose because they've botched things up, then I guess we should say that the U.S. military deserves to lose.

-We deserve to lose in Iraq, so we can learn a lesson.
+We deserve to lose in Iraq, so we're going to learn a lesson how to do it right next time.

 Does it make sense in either case?